Summer Jobs at CIC

 Climbing Wall: Set-up ropes and safety equipment.
 Outfit groups with harnesses and helmets.
 Teach basic climbing moves.
 Belay campers on the wall and teach cabin counselors to belay.

 High-ropes course: Set-up ropes and safety equipment.
 Outfit groups with harnesses and helmets.
 Explain each ropes course activity.
 Belay campers on the ropes course.

 Low-ropes initiatives: Facilitate group initiatives with and without equipment.
 Process group experiences so that cabin groups begin the process of communicating and team-building.

-Group games: Lead a variety of non-competitive games with one or two cabin groups.
+Group games: Lead a variety of team-building games with one or two cabin groups.

-Program is designed to facilitate play in a non-threatening atmosphere so that as many children as possible want to participate.
+Program is designed to facilitate play in a safe atmosphere so that as many children as possible want to participate.

 Job requirements: Current First Aid & CPR certification.
 Any of the following: Experience belaying and climbing.
 Experience playing a variety of games that involve 10-20 people.
 Experience participating in initiative/challenge course activities.
 Previous teaching experience preferred for all of the above.

 (Please note: as explained above, training is provided for these activities before and during the staff orientation week.)

 # of positions: 2

 Job description: Naturalists teach a variety of activities including gardening, composting, nature hikes and tide pooling.
 All naturalists will be on a teaching rotation so that each instructor will teach each program area.
 Specific training for these activities is provided during staff orientation.